 The Best Things to Do in Banff

-There are a lot of things to do in Banff, as the natural landscapes are very accommodating for all sorts of activities, ranging from hiking, to canoeing, skiing, and so much more.
+There are a lot of things to do in Banff, as the natural landscapes are very accommodating for all sorts of activities, ranging from hiking to canoeing to skiing, and so much more.

-While the town is quite small and can be explored in just a couple of days, the surrounding region is much more vibrant, and the national park is where most of the magic happens.
+While the town of Banff is quite small and can be explored in just a couple of days, the surrounding region is much more vibrant, and Banff National Park is where most of the magic happens.

-Here is a small guide on the best things to do in Banff that will serve you as a base to help you start exploring this wonderful region.
+Here is our list of the best things to do in Banff, which will hopefully help you start exploring this wonderful region.

 1) Ride the Banff Gondola up Sulphur Mountain

-There’s a very unique and scenic beauty to be found in this part of the Rockies, and that gorgeousness is most accessible when looking at it from high atop the mountains.
+There’s a very unique and scenic beauty to be found in this part of the Rocky Mountains, and that gorgeousness is most accessible when looking at it from high atop the mountains.

-The nearby Sulphur Mountain offers truly epic views from its summit, and thanks to the Banff Gondola that climbs its way to the top, those vistas are accessible to almost anybody.
+The nearby Sulphur Mountain offers truly epic views from its summit.
+The gondola is a great way to get to the top where those vistas become accessible to almost anybody.

 No wonder it’s become one of the top things to do in Banff!

-Riding the Banff Gondola isn’t just about getting to the top.
-The views along the way provide a very unique perspective of the scale of Banff and its surrounding region.
+Riding the gondola isn’t just about getting to the top of Sulphur Mountain.
+The views along the way provide a very unique perspective of the scale of Banff and its surrounding Canadian Rockies

-Its 7,500-foot tall peak includes interactive exhibits, a gift shop, places to eat, and even a 360-degree observational deck with views of Banff and the Bow River Valley below.
+Its 7,500-foot tall peak of Sulphur Mountain includes interactive exhibits, a gift shop, places to eat, and even a 360-degree observational deck with views of Banff and the Bow River Valley below.

-Hiking out towards Sulphur Mountain’s summit has you follow a well-built boardwalk, that can get icy, so make sure you bring proper footwear.
+Hiking out toward the summit of Sulphur Mountain has you follow a well-built boardwalk, that can get icy, so make sure you bring proper footwear.

-The short walk is well worth it though, and on a clear day you’ll be rewarded with gorgeous panoramas of the Bow Valley punctuated with soaring peaks.
+The short walk is well worth it though, and on a clear day, you’ll be rewarded with gorgeous panoramic views of the Bow Valley and Canadian Rockies.